 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.
+Affiliates of certain of the underwriters hold a portion of our existing Non-Recourse 2033 Notes, and certain of the underwriters may serve as agent to the Company in connection with a refinancing transaction.
 We entered into an at-the-market program sales agreement with Cowen and Company, LLC, dated as of December 3, 2019, under which we may issue and sell from time to time up to \$150.0 million of ordinary shares through Cowen and Company, LLC as our sales agent.